diningeachox/chronite_corp/docs/gameplay.md

 23. Grand Bazaar.
 Takes every Basic resource.
 (They all feed into the same input stat.)
 Produces Metacrystals.

 24. Hostile military planet III.
-Sends Munitions on all three kinds of warships.
+Sends Munitions on all three kinds of ships.
 If it is not revealed by the exploration trigger, it will be revealed when Metacrystals are at 70% of the victory threshold.

 # Trade Routes